 Resetting for the future: A window into the global Brexit conversation.

-This global program is led by Rohitesh Dhawan – Director in KPMG’s Global Brexit Centre of Excellence – and the events in the series will be co-hosted by KPMG’s UK Head of Brexit, Karen Briggs to bring both global, regional and UK perspectives into the discussion.
-A suite of collaterals including an executive summary report and video assets which will be made available after the event.
+The global program is led by Rohitesh Dhawan – Director in KPMG’s Global Brexit Centre of Excellence – in collaboration with the Financial Times.
+Each of the events are co-hosted by KPMG’s national experts and UK Head of Brexit to bring both global, regional and UK perspectives into the discussion.
+The following events will take place in Frankfurt, Tokyo and London.
+Reach out to the team to learn more.